karntrehan/RewardsSDK-Sample/README.md

 ### Android Rewards SDK - m.Paani

 ### Introduction
-The Rewards SDK (SDK) is a “Gift Recommendation and Redemption SDK” provided to esteemed and recognized partners (Partners) of m.Paani.
+The Rewards SDK (SDK) is a “Gift Recommendation and Redemption SDK” provided to partners (Partners) of m.Paani.
 The SDK is to be incorporated into your Android apps, allowing your users to view m.Paani gifts and redeem the gifts they like as well as are eligible for.

+This sample app demonstrates how partners can integrate the RewardsSDK into their apps.

 #### SDK tech specifications
 The SDK is written completely in native Java and XML following the MVP architecture.